Denton Divorce Attorney

 Alimony (Spousal Maintenance) in Texas

 One spouse can be granted temporary maintenance while the divorce is underway, especially if one spouse is unemployed or makes significantly less than the other spouse.
-A temporary award does not guarantee support after the divorce is final.
+A temporary award does not guarantee support after the divorce is finalized.

 Statutes governing alimony in Texas are among the most restrictive in the country.
 In most cases, maintenance won’t be awarded unless the marriage lasted for at least 10 years.
-Exceptions are made if the supporting-seeking spouse has a mental or physical disability or if that spouse has custody of their disabled child who requires special care.
+Exceptions are made if the spouse seeking support has a mental or physical disability or if that spouse has custody of their disabled child who requires special care.
 The length of the marriage is one of the factors in determining the duration of maintenance.

 If you are thinking about divorce, schedule a consultation with us.
 We can answer your questions and offer potential strategies.
 From uncontested divorces to high-conflict splits, you can trust the experience and knowledge of our team of attorneys.
 Call us at (972) 236-7798 or reach out through our online form.